 The Board will meet in private to make its decision.
 It will issue the decision within one day.
 Written reasons for the decision will be issued within four business days if any of the parties request them within thirty days of the hearing.
-The Board will decide to appoint or not appoint a representative to make decisions about the collection, use or disclosure of the incapable person's personal information by a service provider.
+The Board will decide to appoint or not appoint a representative to make decisions about the collection, use or disclosure of the incapable individual's personal health information.